 Beautiful Boy is a wonderfully acted film showing that Timothée Chalomet’s Oscar-nominated performance from last year was not a fluke.
 As wonderfully acted as the Felix van Groeningen film may be, the story of father-and-son, David (Steve Carell) and Nic Sheff (Timothée Chalamet), is such a sad one.
 When we first meet David, he’s in some sort of office looking to learn more about crystal meth.
-This is because his son, Nick, is an alcoholic and…"TIFF 2018: Beautiful Boy – A Wonderfully Acted Film"
+This is because his son, Nick, is an alcoholic and…"Beautiful Boy: A Wonderfully Acted Film"

 Bradley Cooper’s feature directorial debut, A Star Is Born, knocks it out of the park thanks to a stellar performance from Lady Gaga.
 Following a performance, country rock star Jackson Maine (Bradley Cooper) hits up whatever establishment he can find for alcohol.
 It just so happens that he lands up one bar’s drag performance night.
 A former employee, Ally (Lady Gaga) just happens to grace the stage that night.
-When Jackson sees her perform, he…"TIFF 2018: A Star Is Born – A Home Run"
+When Jackson sees her perform, he…"A Star Is Born: A Home Run"